What the Orange Dot on Your iPhone Means

 Use the Tape Method

-Putting stickers or tape over your iPhone and Mac computer cameras is a popular way for people to feel more secure in their privacy.
+Putting stickers or tape over your iPhone and Mac computer cameras is a popular way to feel more protected in your privacy.
 If your computer or phone is hacked, the physical barrier will prevent the hacker from seeing anything on your end.
 However, this is harder to achieve with your device’s microphones.
 While you can cover or muffle a device’s microphone, it still may work.

 When taping over your camera, remember to use a small, thin piece so it doesn’t prevent you from closing your laptop or putting a protective case on your iPhone.
-If you ever want to sell your iPhone, damage to your camera lens or residue from the tape may cause an issue.
+If you ever want to sell your iPhone, damage to your camera lens or residue from the tape may cause a problem.
+Learn more about how to avoid broken iPhone screen damage that could also affect your resale value.

 You can buy stickers designed primarily for this security purpose.
-They are generally are easy to move and replace without damaging your screen.
-While this method can give many people some peace of mind, the best thing you can do is understand your iPhone’s privacy settings and controls and regularly check for updates or any unusual problems on certain apps.
+They are usually easy to move and replace without damaging your screen.
+While it will provide some security, the best thing you can do is review your iPhone’s privacy settings and controls and check for updates or any unusual activity within apps.

 Learn More About Your iPhone Features With Gazelle

-With so many convenient features on the iPhone, it can be easy to forget how to maintain your privacy while going about your day-to-day life.
-Many users have pages and pages of apps they downloaded months or years ago and don’t even realize those apps have access to their information and central iPhone functions.
-It’s critical to know how to stay on top of your security and delete any apps you don’t need or use.
+With so many convenient features on the iPhone, it can be easy to forget how to protect your privacy while going about your day-to-day life.
+Many users have pages and pages of apps they downloaded months or years ago and don’t even know those apps have access to their information and main iPhone functions- that’s why it matters to know how to stay on top of your security and delete any apps you don’t need or use.

-Hackers can take advantage of your privacy from the most minor vulnerabilities, so knowing how to enable or disable certain functions at your discretion puts the power back in your hands.
+Hackers can take advantage of your privacy from the most minor vulnerabilities, so learning about how to enable or disable functions at your discretion puts the power back in your hands.
 Your iPhone will also keep you notified of any new software updates and let you read new security content each time you update your device.
+When upgrading, it’s also important to know how to erase your iPhone data before passing it on.

-At Gazelle, we want to teach you how to use the features on your iPhone and how you can adjust your device to meet your needs.
-From learning how to stay on top of privacy to deleting your text messages, we can show you everything you need to know about your device.
-Browse our iPhone tip articles to learn about the latest updates, features and how-to’s to maximize your iPhone use and control your data privacy and security more effectively.
+At Gazelle, we want to teach you how to use the features on your iPhone and how you can adjust your device to meet your preferences.
+Browse our iPhone tip articles to learn about the latest updates, features and how-to’s to maximize your iPhone use and control your data privacy and security more.

 Comments